tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 #### A close-resistant loop

 But part of what made Logwise's loop so pernicious was that it was fiendishly difficult to close.
-Compared to projects like this website or Innerhelm, Logwise had so much more _depth_---there's so much more for my engineering brain to get absorbed in with an application than with a content site.
+Compared to projects like this website or Innerhelm, Logwise had so much more _depth_, in a dangerous way---there's so much more for my engineering brain to get absorbed in with an application than with a content site.

 Part of this is because of the unbounded size of software applications.
 In the software engineering industry, "finished software" is almost oxymoronic---a sort of [unobtanium](https://en.wikipedia.org/wiki/Unobtainium) that only appears in jokes.
 Even after six months of working on it, Logwise was nowhere _near_ finished.
 Each task I marked off usually paralleled two or three new ideas or opportunities that I added to my backlog.[^content-sites]